emann615/Active-Directory-Lab/README.md

 <img src="https://user-images.githubusercontent.com/117882385/224515516-dd14c013-cc96-4101-bd0d-9233e0c9008a.jpg" height="80%" width="80%" alt="Windows Server 2022 Installation"/>

 9. Click **Next**, and the tool will install Windows 10 on your machine.
    * During installation your virtual machine will restart several times.
-You will see a black screen that says 'Press any key to boot from CD or DVD'.
+You will see a black screen that says '**Press any key to boot from CD or DVD**'.
 Just do not press any buttons until your machine has booted into Windows.

 <img src="https://user-images.githubusercontent.com/117882385/224515654-5fe9ae14-75f8-4ddb-8956-9fb73feb4e2b.jpg" height="80%" width="80%" alt="Windows Server 2022 Installation"/>